-This practice applies where waste by-products can be reused to prevent a resource problem, to protect and improve the quality of natural resources, and provide a conservation benefit.
-This practice applies to preparation of agricultural by-product wastes for export from the farm to be used as nonagricultural by- product wastes.
-Additionally, this practice applies to the reception and preparation of off-farm waste by-products for usage on-farm to address or prevent resource concerns.
+This practice applies where waste by-products can be reused to prevent a resource problem. to protect and improve the quality of natural resources, and provide a conservation benefit.
+Where the intended waste recycling activity is This practice applies to preparation of agricultural by-product wastes for export from the farm to be used on-farmas nonagricultural by- product wastes.
+Additionally, this practice should be included in the nutrient managementplanapplies to the reception and preparation of off-farm waste by-products for usage on-farm to address or prevent resource concerns.